jzw2/rust-capr/docs/main.typ

 A deterministic finite state machine is trivially a non deterministic finite state machine.
 However, it may be surprising to know the the converse is also true: any

+= Infastructure

+The project is made to imitate

+= Case Study Celtic

+I used @celtic

+#bibliography("bib.bib")